adolan5/BGPDistinct/src/preprocessing/README.md

 application are:
 * Timestamp of announcement
 * Announcement prefix
+* Announcement prefix type (IPv4 or IPv6)
 * Announcement mask (e.g., `24` for a /24 prefix)
 * Destination AS number (final AS number on an `AS_PATH`

+### The Issues with Prefixes
+#### 1: Format
+In order to use prefixes as input to a neural network, they should be represented as numbers.
+There is a clean conversion for IPv4, which are merely 32 bit addresses.
+It is important to not, as well, that PyTorch only uses signed 64-bit integers.
+Why?
+Who knows- but this also must be accounted for.

+#### 2: IPv6
+IPv6 addresses are 128 bits in length, and cannot be represented in 64 bit numbers, like those of PyTorch and Cuda.
+The solution to this problem for now is to exploit the fact that the first 4 octets (64 bits) of an IPv6 address are used for routing purposes, while the last 4 octets are used as an interface identifier.
+Therefore, we may shift the routing information by 64 bits in order to uniquely identify the routing information within a 64-bit integer.
+This implies that we must track whether a prefix is one of IPv6 or IPv4, however, as collisions between the two could possibly occur.

+#### 3: Aggregation
 Initial work with the data also notes a particular caveat- the BGP4 specification allows for the aggregation of multiple prefixes in a single announcement, in the case that they share the same final destination.
 For the